segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/foursquare-pilgrim/index.md

 Now that your Source is set up, you can connect it with Destinations.

-Log into your downstream tools and check to see that your events are populating and they contains all the properties you expect.
-If all your events and properties are not showing up, refer to the Destination docs for troubleshooting.
+Log into your downstream tools and check that your events appear and contain all the expected properties.
+If events and properties do not appear, refer to the Destination docs for troubleshooting.

 If there are any issues with how the events are arriving to Segment, please [contact the Foursquare team](mailto:developers@foursquare.com).